thomasgoldstein/zabuyaki/res/tiled/README.md

 e.g. I use a big stage picture as a template.
 You can vary its transparency level.
 It is good for positioning.
 But this property value is ignored in Zabuyaki.

+Hint: You can duplicate layers.
+They would keep its properties and the image reference.
+Just move it and rename.

+## Background image file format ##
+Supported image formats: PNG, JPEG, TGA, and BMP.

+Use PNG 8-bit with indexed transparency.
+Leave 2 transparent pixels at every side of the image.
+They are cropped automatically.

 ## Stage BG color ##
 Soon